kristx1611/HealthReportApp/README.md

-Health information from Sierra Leone is stored in DHIS2's API.
+Health information from Sierra Leone is reported to DHIS2 and can be queried from it's API.
 This web application makes use of DHIS2, React, Javascript and HTML to showcase this information.
+Projected lasted throughout September 2022.
+Developed using DHIS2, React, Javascript, HTML and CSS.